ksinghi-cisco/ksinghi-cisco.github.io/pages/mydoc/mydoc_zbf_dia.md

     ![](/images/AppFW_DIA/33_gmailnw.PNG)

-6. On the vManage GUI, navigate to **Dashboard -> Security** and you should see spikes in the Firewall Enforcement Dashlet
+6. On the vManage GUI, navigate to **Dashboard -> Security** and you should see spikes in the Firewall Enforcement dashlet (continue with the lab and check back after approximately 15 minutes to see this)

     ![](/images/AppFW_DIA/34_dashsec.PNG)